Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Visual Fault Diagnosis and Self-Recovery Method

 \subsection{Simultaneous Target-Gripper Detection for Relative Error Compensation}

-Traditional harvesting robots rely on calibration-based methods to transform the object's location from the camera frame to the robot arm frame.
-However, these approaches are susceptible to calibration errors and positioning inaccuracies in dynamic environments, exacerbated by system latency, making effective compensation challenging \cite{ge2023three}.
+Traditional harvesting robots relied on calibration-based methods to transform the object's location from the camera frame to the robot arm frame.
+However, these approaches were prone to positioning inaccuracies stemming from mechanical looseness and unpredictable fruit movement, making effective compensation challenging.
 In contrast, our proposed method detected the target strawberry and the gripper simultaneously in the same camera view, enabling direct estimation and correction of their relative error within that shared frame.
 This approach minimized the impact of absolute calibration inaccuracies and system latency, as the offset was computed relative to both elements in the same view, providing a more robust and real-time compensation strategy for improved picking accuracy in the HarvestFlex system.

 In the HarvestFlex arm’s workflow, a relative error compensation method was incorporated into the inflating and approaching and swallowing stages of the picking process, in Fig. \ref{fig:positional_error}.
 When the gripper approached the strawberry picking point, the 3D coordinates of both the end-effector and the picking point were obtained in the robot arm coordinate system.
-Specifically, using SRR-Net, the 2D image coordinates of the strawberry and the end-effector were extracted in the camera coordinate system.
-By combining these with the corresponding depth information, their 3D positions in the camera coordinate system were reconstructed and then transformed into the robot arm coordinate system through hand–eye calibration.
+Specifically, using SRR-Net, the 2D image coordinates of the strawberry and the end-effector were extracted in the image coordinate system.
+By combining these with the corresponding depth information, their 3D positions in the camera coordinate system were reconstructed and then transformed into the robot arm coordinate system through hand–eye coordinate transformation.
 Let $(x_p,y_p,z_p)$ and $(x_e,y_e,z_e)$ denote the coordinates of the picking point and the end-effector in the robot arm frame, respectively.
-The positional error between the end-effector and the picking point was defined as a 3D offset ($\Delta x$, $\Delta y$, $\Delta z$) , defined as
+The relative positional error ($\Delta x$, $\Delta y$, $\Delta z$) between the end-effector and the picking point was determined by the difference along each axis: $x_p - x_e$, $y_p - y_e$, and $z_p - z_e$.